 Silicone sheeting or semi-occlusive silicone-based topical gels are one of the main non-surgical methods for scar improvement.
 Clinical studies have scientifically shown that silicone products reduce inflammation associated with scar formation.
 Silicone gel products are applied twice daily for approximately 2-4 months.
 Silicone gels provide an invisible coating and can be worn with makeup.
 Some topical scar treatments include a silicone gel with a steroid to diminish wound redness and inflammation, and some silicone gels include sunscreen to prevent wound darkening from sun exposure.

 Radiation therapy has proven beneficial in decreasing the activity of cells that form scar tissue.
-For those with recurrent or particularly dramatic keloids, Dr. Lee may recommend low dose radiation therapy in conjunction with scar revision to prevent keloid recurrence.
+For those with recurrent or particularly dramatic keloids, Dr. Lee and Dr. Rossi may recommend low dose radiation therapy in conjunction with scar revision to prevent keloid recurrence.
 The radiation is performed on three consecutive days beginning with the scar revision.

 Pressure dressings applied to the wound work by applying constant pressure to surface blood vessels and eventually causing the scar to flatten and become softer.
 A compression bandage prevents overstretching of the area of the wound as a result of frequent movement, which can promote the development of excessive scar tissue.
 In addition, continual pressure acts as a stimulus for the transformation of the scar into well-functioning tissue and increases the elasticity of the developing scar.